comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 return FALSE, match second output. when comparing function result, c() won't be equal to numeric(0), you have to cast one to another, which is annoying.

-another tricky part of R is how paste (concate string together) worked.
+another tricky of R is how paste (concate string together) worked.
 I want to add a prefix to a vector of string, so call
 ```R
 paste("prefix", string_array)